SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 * Make sure your network topology allows HTTP(s) communication from the NetServer installation to the Service installation.

 > [!CAUTION]
 > If you use encrypted Web.config you can't read the Symmetric key values directly.
-You need to open the SuperOffice Web Product configuration tool, go to the Security section and copy the keys from there.![image.png][3].
+You need to open the SuperOffice Web Product configuration tool, go to the Security section and copy the keys from there.

+![image.png][img1].

 ### Start the scheduler